12 min read

 We do of course feel sorry for those who have been scammed, but there is unfortunately nothing we can do first-hand to help you out.

 If you placed an order using Paypal you can use their buyer protection.
 You can claim a chargeback via Shopify if you paid using one of the site’s standard payment method.
+If this does not work we suggest contacting your bank, some people have reported that they have more success getting their money back by contacting their bank directly.

 The sooner you claim your money back for non-delivered items, the sooner the sites can be shut down, preventing further people from being scammed.